Why Humans Build

 Most people assume builders are obsessed with the result.
 The product.
 The thing you can point at.

-The best ones are obsessed with the process.
+The best ones I've met are obsessed with the process.

-When Jobs said "the journey is the reward," he was being literal.
 The daily act of building.
-Wrestling with problems.
+Wrestling with a problem.
 Accumulating small decisions.
 Making something slightly less wrong than it was yesterday.
 That is the thing.
 The finished product is just the shadow it casts.

 The rebellion